 And the Right Piercer

 Good piercers are hard to find.
-You’ll want someone local, with plenty of experience, a clean surgery, and good practices.
+You’ll want someone local with plenty of experience, a clean workspace, and good practices.
+If you're considering body modifications like popular dermal piercings, it's especially important to choose a skilled professional who understands the proper techniques and aftercare to minimize risks and ensure a safe healing process.
 Try to avoid piercers that use guns, and feel free to ask them any questions that you may have before getting pierced.
+Taking the time to research and select a reputable piercer will help you achieve the best results while keeping your health and safety a priority.

 Learn More About Aftercare